Vijaya Mehta

-Vijaya Mehta (born 4 November 1934), is a noted Indian Marathi film and theatre director and also an actor in many films from the Parallel Cinema.
-She is a founder member of Mumbai-based theatre group, Rangayan with playwright Vijay Tendulkar, and actors Arvind Deshpande and Shriram Lagoo.
-She is most known for her acclaimed role in film Party (1984) and for her directorial ventures, Rao Saheb (1986) and Pestonjee (1988).
-As the founder member of theatre group, Rangayan, she became a leading figure in the experimental Marathi theatre of the 1960s.
+Vijaya Mehta (born Jaywant; 4 November 1934 – 30 June 2026) was an Indian Marathi film and theatre director and an actor in many films in Parallel cinema.
+Mehta was best known for her acclaimed role in the film Party (1984) and for her directorial ventures, Rao Saheb (1986) and Pestonjee (1988).
+She was a founder member of Mumbai-based theatre group, Rangayan, with playwright Vijay Tendulkar and actors Arvind Deshpande and Shriram Lagoo.
+As the founder member of the group, she became a leading figure in the experimental Marathi theatre of the 1960s.

 Early life and education

-Vijaya Mehta was born as Vijaya Jaywant in Baroda, Gujarat in 1934.
+Vijaya Mehta was born as Vijaya Jaywant in Baroda, Baroda State (now in Gujarat) on 4 November 1934.
 She graduated from Mumbai University.
 She studied theatre with Ebrahim Alkazi in Delhi and with Adi Marzban.

 Career

-She became a major figure in 60s Marathi experimental theatre.
-She is a founder member of theatre group, Rangayan with playwright Vijay Tendulkar, Arvind Deshpande and Shriram Lagoo.
+Mehta became a major figure in 1960s Marathi experimental theatre.
+She was a founder member of theatre group Rangayan with playwright Vijay Tendulkar, Arvind Deshpande and Shriram Lagoo.

 Her stage production of C. T. Khanolkar's Ek Shoonya Bajirao is considered as a landmark in contemporary Indian theatre.
-She introduced Bertold Brecht into Marathi theatre with adaptation of The Caucasian Chalk Circle (Ajab Nyay Vartulacha), and Ionesco with Chairs.
+She introduced Bertold Brecht into Marathi theatre with an adaptation of The Caucasian Chalk Circle (Ajab Nyay Vartulacha), and Ionesco with Chairs.
+She also collaborated on Indo-German theatre projects with German director Fritz Bennewitz, including a traditional performance of Bhasa's Mudrarakshasa with German actors.

-She collaborated on Indo-German theatre projects with German director Fritz Bennewitz including a traditional performance of Bhasa's Mudrarakshasa with German actors.
-Except Pestonjee, most of her work consists of film and television adaptations of her stage plays.
+Other than Pestonjee, most of her work consists of film and television adaptations of her stage plays.

+Recognition and awards

-She was awarded the 1975 Sangeet Natak Akademi Award for excellence in Direction, in 1986 she won the National Film Award for Best Supporting Actress for her role in Rao Saheb (1986).
+Mehta was awarded the 1975 Sangeet Natak Akademi Award for excellence in Direction..
+In 1986 she won the National Film Award for Best Supporting Actress for her role in Rao Saheb (1986).

-Personal life
+Personal life and death

-She first married Harin Khote, son of actress Durga Khote, however he died at an early age, leaving behind two young sons.
-Thereafter, she married Farrokh Mehta.
+Mehta first married Harin Khote, son of actress Durga Khote; Following his early death, she raised their two sons, Ravi Khote and Deven Khote.
+She later married theatre personality Farrokh Mehta, with whom she has a daughter, Anahita Uberoi.

+Mehta died in Mumbai on 30 June 2026, at the age of 91.